-- 1. An individualized service plan is developed by a Support Coordinator, a State Services Coordinator or a Planning List Administrator with input from the individual/representative and service providers. - 2.
+- 1. An individualized service plan is developed by the individual (along with any representatives), a Support Coordinator, a State Services Coordinator or a Planning List Administrator with input from the service providers. - 2.
 Provider signature on the ISP signature page indicates provider agreement to service delivery as outlined in the ISP. - 3.
-The individual's signature on the ISP indicates the acceptance of the ISP, and is required unless the individual has been adjudicated an incapacitated adult in which case the ISP must be signed by the legal guardian or other substitute decision maker appointed by the court to act on the individual's behalf. - 4.
+The individual's signature on the ISP indicates the acceptance of the ISP, and is required unless the individual has been adjudicated an adult who is incapacitated in which case the ISP must be signed by the legal guardian or other substitute decision maker appointed by the court to act on the individual's behalf. - 4.
 Detailed information about the ISP development process, meeting, and meeting participant roles is defined in The Service Planning Process and Individual Service Plan Development, 02-438. - 5.
-The ISP must list the services to be provided, the frequency of the services, and the name of provider to deliver the services. - 6.
+The ISP must list the services to be provided in the service summary. - 6.
 No service will be reimbursed unless listed on the Individual Service Plan approved by the DBHDD Regional Field Office clinical staff. - 7.
 Each goal/objective is supported by the services provided.
-Statement of goals or objectives of the individual are: - a.
-Specific to the desired outcomes;
+Statement of goal(s) or objectives of the individual are: - a.
+Specific to the desired outcomes; - b.

-- b.
 Measurable for progress; - c.
 Achievable skills; - d.
 Relevant to service provision; and - e.
 Time-limited with specified target dates. - 8.
-The frequency or intensity that the specific service, support, care and treatment will be given or provided is stated. - 9.
+The frequency or intensity that the specific service, support, care and treatment will be given or provided is stated within the ISP and Individual 360. - 9.
 There is clear authorization of the plan: - a.
 Refer to definitions of service included in this Provider Manual to determine who must authorize the plan: - i.
 Part I, Section 2: DD Consumer Eligibility, Access and Planning List, Service Definitions and Service Guidelines. - 10.
 A physician reviews the plan when it includes medical care and treatment or for individuals with a high level of medical need typically indicated by a Health Risk Screening Tool Healthcare Level 3 or above. - 11.
 Documents to be incorporated by reference into an Individual Service Plan include, but are not limited to: - a.
 Medical updates as indicated by physician orders or notes (diagnosis are indicated to ensure treatment of medical conditions such as obesity and diabetes); - b.
-Addenda as required when a portion of the plan requires reassessment or changes; - c.
+Version Change as required when a portion of the plan requires reassessment or changes; - c.
 A behavior support plan and/or a safety plan for individuals demonstrating challenging behaviors; and - d.
 A PBSP and safety plan for individuals who received psychotropic meds for symptom management. - 12.
 Wellness of individuals is facilitated through incorporation of wellness goals within the individual plan as assessed and recommended or requested by the individual. - 13.
-There is evidence that the person's data from documentation has been reviewed, analyzed for trends, and summarized to determine the progress toward goals at least quarterly. - 14.
+There is evidence that the person's data from documentation has been reviewed, analyzed for trends, and summarized to determine the progress toward goal(s) at least quarterly. - 14.
 Individualized plans or portions of the plan must be reassessed as indicated by the following: - a.
 Changing needs, circumstances and responses of the individual, including but not limited to: - i.
 Any life change; - ii.
 Change in provider; - iii.
 Change of address; - iv.
 Change in service type or frequency; and - v.
 Change in medical, behavioral, cognitive or physical status. - b.
 As requested by the individual; - c.
 As required by re-authorization; - d.
-At least annually; and - e.
-When goals are no longer relevant to the individual. - f.
-ISP Annual Review Amendments: Each ISP must be reviewed and/or edited annually or more often as needed to reflect all life changes, progress or lack of progress to identify changes in outcome, review changes in medical/psychological or social services and to identify new problems or goals
+At least annually; and e.
+When goal(s) are no longer relevant to the individual.

+ISP Annual Review: Each ISP must be reviewed and/or edited annually or more often as needed to reflect all life changes, progress or lack of progress to identify changes in outcome, review changes in medical/psychological or social services and to identify new problems or goal(s).